afunnydev/tinysociety/content/articles/2018-11-10-incredible-tiny-home-with-3-sleeping-spaces.md

 <span class="figcaption">A cozy, yet spacious living room.</span>

-When we say this tiny home has space--we mean it.
+When we say this tiny home has space, we mean it.
 Although still tiny, this tiny home doesn't feel small.
-Unlike some tiny homes, this one has a dedicated living room space with enough room for a sofa or love seat.
+Unlike some tiny homes, this one has a dedicated living room with enough space for a sofa or love seat.

 ## Bathroom